Did you know?

 Is it value for money?

-The construction cost of a railway project includes planning, design, environmental assessment, construction works, etc. When estimating the project cost, we will also consider the expenditure incurred due to the complexity and challenges unique to the project.
+The construction cost of a railway project includes planning, design, environmental assessment and construction works, etc. When estimating the project cost, we will also consider the costs arising from the complexity and challenges unique to the project.

 The Northern Link enhances connectivity between the east and west of the New Territories and saves travel time for the public.
-It also promotes the unleashing of development opportunities for lands in San Tin, Ngau Tam Mei and Au Tau, increasing housing supply and creating employment.
-These all create significant direct and indirect economic benefits.
+It also unleashes the development potential of the land along its alignment, stimulating housing supply and creating more employment opportunities, thereby bringing the society significant direct and indirect economic benefits.

 Why construct Kwu Tung Station first?